otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 layout: post
 title: Range header, I choose you (for pagination)!
 ---
 I was looking around for a semantic way to do pagination over HTTP recently.
-I had previously done pagination using the OData-style `$skip` and `$top` query string parameters and I was just generally dissatisfied with how that turned out.
+I had previously used the OData-style `$skip` and `$top` query string parameters and I was just generally dissatisfied with how that turned out.
 So, I was searching for alternatives.

 I happened upon [a question on Stack Overflow][1] that discussed using the `Range` HTTP header for pagination purposes.
 The conclusion there was to use a different approach (mimicking Atom), but I disagree.
 I feel that the `Range` header is a perfect fit for pagination.